Stanmozolevskiy/Vector/TECH_STACK_COMPARISON.md

 ✅ You're building a startup or fast-growing company
 ✅ You want the largest talent pool for hiring
 ✅ You need to iterate quickly and pivot easily
-✅ You want to build mobile apps with React Native
+✅ You want a mobile-responsive web application
 ✅ You need best-in-class scalability
 ✅ You want the most community resources and support
 ✅ You're building a consumer-facing or SaaS product